SparkPost/support-docs/articles/my-account-and-profile/enabling-two-factor-authentication.md

 ![](media/enabling-two-factor-authentication/login-with-2-factor-auth.png)

-Open up your Authenticator App again and look for the SparkPost entry.
+Open up your authenticator app again and look for the SparkPost entry.
 You will see a 6-digit number and an expiration timer.
-Type that number into the secondary log in page before the timer in your app expires and you'll then be logged in to your account - it's as easy as that!
+Type that number into the secondary log in page before the timer in your app expires and you'll then be logged in to your account.
 This field also accepts backup codes.

-Enabling Two-factor Auth will prevent anyone that does not have access to your Authenticator app or backup codes from logging into your account - even if they somehow get your username and password.

 Now you are all set!
-Two-Factor Authentication is now enabled for your account.
+Two-factor authentication is now enabled for your account.